bustinjailey/keg-pi/README.md

 # Keg Pi (Raspbeery Pi)

 ## About
-It's a set of python packages that show you how much beer is left in your kegerator.
-There are 3 applications that work together to do this: volumetracker, beerstats, and beerweb.
-They all share a PostgreSQL instance and use it to keep tabs on your keg.
+Keg Pi is a set of python packages that show you how much beer is left in your kegerator.
+There are 3 packages that work together to do this: volumetracker, beerstats, and beerweb.
+They all share a PostgreSQL instance that is used to track the keg state over time.

 ## Modules
 ### volumetracker